4.29.16 The Moons and the Son

 The Romans, being control freaks, needed to make things consistent.
 So in 325 AD, at the Council of Nicea, they decided that Easter should fall on the Sunday after Passover.
 BUT, they didn’t want the Jewish calendar to get any official credit for setting the date, so the Romans did a work-around.
 Since Passover USUALLY happens on the first full moon after the vernal equinox, the Romans declared that Easter henceforth would fall on “the first Sunday after the first full moon on or after the vernal equinox.”

 This settled things for almost a millennium.
-But then, in 1582, Pope Gregory XIII realized that the long-existing Julian calendar (which was lunar) was inexact, so he replaced it with the more precise Gregorian calendar (which is solar).
+But then, in 1582, Pope Gregory XIII realized that the long-existing Julian calendar wasn’t quite exact about its use of Leap Years, so he replaced it with the more precise Gregorian calendar.
 This was a great improvement, but in order to put it into place Gregory needed to do a one-time adjustment, and in that year, October 4th was immediately followed by October 15th (the 5th through the 14th simply disappeared)!
 Moreover, for the purposes of Easter, the date of the equinox was set as March 21st (even though it sometimes happens late on the 20th).
 And so, per Gregory, Easter would thenceforth fall on “the first Sunday after the first full moon on or after March 21st.”

 Trouble was, lots of folks weren’t eager to follow papal decree.
 Many of the Protestant countries and their colonies didn’t adopt the Gregorian calendar for centuries (including the U.S., which did so in February 1752, thereby assuring that our first President would have his birthday recognized on THREE different dates every year, but that’s another story).
 And other non-Catholic Christians, like those in the Eastern Orthodox Church, have never accepted the Gregorian calendar for church use, and continue to use the Julian calendar for determining their date of Easter.